Warpten/snippetspp/Brigadier/README.md

      Signature must be akin to `R(Args...) noexcept`.
      Arguments supported out of the box are `(u)int(64|32|16)_t`, `float`, `double`, `std::string`.
      Brigadier also exposes `Word`, `GreedyString` and `QuotedString`, which are explicitely convertible to `std::string`.
-     You can also inject `Source const&` at any point in the parameters.
+     You can also inject `Source const&` and/or `LiteralTreeNode<S, R>&` at any point in the parameters.
 Usually, for simplicity, keep it in front.
+The latter represents the node executing the command.
   Returns the node created, which is an instance of `LiteralTreeNode<S, R>`.

 - `R CommandDispatcher<S, R>::Parse(S const& source, std::string_view string)`